 08 of 10

 In 1743, Benjamin Franklin and some of his forward-thinking friends founded the American Philosophical Society, which focused on the ways that art, science, and history intertwine.
 The museum is now home to some of the city's most treasured artifacts, including Thomas Jefferson’s handwritten copy of the Declaration of Independence and Meriwether Lewis and William Clark’s original journals.Continue to 9 of 10 below.

 10 of 10

-In 1776, Thomas Jefferson rented a room in the home of Jacob Graff, Jr., a local bricklayer, and it's here that Jefferson drafted the Declaration of Independence.
-Now known as Declaration House, the site now includes exhibits that showcase its rich history and its vital role in the founding of the USA.
+In 1776, Thomas Jefferson rented a room in the home of Jacob Graff Jr., a Philadelphia bricklayer, and it's here that Jefferson drafted the Declaration of Independence.
+Now known as Declaration House, the site now includes exhibits that showcase its rich history and vital role in the founding of the United States.